Sashité for Developers

 }

-Observable: The black king on h8 is stale (not in check).
-Moves are mechanically possible (king could move to g8 or h7), but all such moves would put the same king in check.
+Observable: The black king on h8 is not in check, but every Pseudo-Legal Move would put that same king in check.

-Per-piece evaluation: The status stalemate applies to the specific Terminal Piece (the black king) that is currently stale but would be in check after any Pseudo-Legal Move.
+Per-piece evaluation: stalemate applies to the specific Terminal Piece that is currently safe, but cannot move without becoming threatened.

 Rule-agnostic interpretation: